LLM definition: Master of Laws degree

 They should also be clear that an LLM will be of value to their employers or potential employers, as well as to their development of relevant skills.
 And, of course, their finances should permit pursuing the degree now.

-If these factors are not present, consider delaying your degree until you can get the most from the experience – and the credential.
+If these factors are not present, consider delaying your degree until you can get the most from the experience.